snake-charmer-devs/snake-charmer/README.md

 Option two is rebooting and reprovisioning the machine:

-    vagrant reload --provision charmed34
+    rm -rf .cache # make sure you're in the snake-charmer directory ;-) vagrant reload --provision charmed34

 This essentially attempts to reapply the Vagrant and Salt configuration steps